-Terrorism, including the firing of weapons and disregard of human life, presents a major threat to global security.
-We need to accept that incidents can happen at anytime, anywhere in the world and no one is able to predict where the next attack will take place.
-Unfortunately, hotels along with restaurants, theme parks, cruise ships, tourist attractions and public transportation are classified as high risk and soft targets.
+Terrorism, including the firing of weapons and disregard for human life, presents a major threat to global security.
+We need to accept that incidents can happen at any time, anywhere in the world and no one is able to predict where the next attack will take place.
+Unfortunately, hotels along with restaurants, theme parks, cruise ships, tourist attractions, and public transportation are classified as high-risk and soft targets.
 We learned recently here in Australia that ranking very low in the Global Terrorism Index from 2014 is not a guarantee of safety.

 Terrorist activities are at a historical peak and continue to increase.
 The Middle East and South Asia are identified as the two regions where the risk of terrorism is greatest.

 5. Loss of competitive advantage after a major security incident